Service Animals

 Service animals are not considered pets.
 This means they are allowed on your property even if your holiday home isn't typically pet-friendly.

-Service animals must be allowed in all areas of the property that are open to guests in general.
-You should not refuse access to a guest with a service animal based on your pet policy or any other restrictions.
+- Accessibility: Service animals must be allowed in all areas of the property that are open to the public or to guests in general.
+You should not refuse access to a guest with a service animal based on your pet policy.

-According to the UN Convention on the Rights of Persons with Disabilities (CRPD), people with disabilities must be granted equal access to public and private spaces, which includes holiday homes.
+- Legal Compliance: According to the UN Convention on the Rights of Persons with Disabilities (CRPD), people with disabilities must be granted equal access to public and private spaces, which includes holiday homes.
 As a member of the European Union, this regulation applies to you.
-Learn more about the UN Convention on the Rights of Persons with Disabilities.
+Learn more about the UN Convention on the Rights of Persons with Disabilities (CRPD).

 European Laws on Service Animals

-We recommend reviewing the specific regulations for your country to ensure full compliance with local service animal laws and requirements.
+We recommend reviewing the regulations specific to your country to ensure full compliance with local laws.

 Do you want to contact us?